sahilgarg3/Facial-Recognition/README.md

 # Facial-Recognition

 ## [Face Recognition in Images](ImgFaceFinder.py)
-1. Insert an Image of the individual to encode their facial shapes
+1. Insert the name of the individual to be recognized.
-2. Insert new image to find the same individual out of the n number of people in the image.
+2. Insert new image to find the same individual out of the n number of people in the new inserted image.
 3. The matched face will have green bounding box around the face.
 4. The un-matcherd face/faces will have red bounding box around the face.